jstrait/beats/README.markdown

 Check out [this tutorial at beatsdrummachine.com](https://beatsdrummachine.com/tutorial/) to see an example of how to create a beat from sratch.

-What's New in v2.1.1
+What's New in v2.1.2
 --------------------

-The latest version of Beats is 2.1.1, released on June 29, 2018.
+The latest version of Beats is 2.1.2, released on ___TBD___.
 It contains these changes:

-* Several error messages are improved to be more accurate or specific.
-* **Bug fix**: Songs can now use *.wav files with more than 2 channels.
-Previously, using a sound with more than 2 channels would cause a fatal `Invalid sample data array in AudioUtils.normalize()` error.
-* **Bug fix**: If a sound is defined multiple times in a Kit, the final definition should be used as the winner.
-However, previously this did not occur if the earlier definition was for a composite sound.
-For example, with this Kit:

-      Kit:
-        - sound: [sound1.wav, sound2.wav]
-        - sound: sound3.wav

-  `sound` will now be bound to `sound3.wav`, not `[sound1.wav, sound2.wav]`.
+* Several confusing/unhelpful errors shown due to syntax error in input files have been improved.
+For example, if a pattern has the invalid name "4", the error message will now be `Pattern name '4' is not valid.
+It must be a YAML value that will be parsed as a String.`, instead of `undefined method 'downcase' for 4:Integer`.

 For info about previous releases, visit https://github.com/jstrait/beats/releases.